 “The circumstances of your life have uniquely qualified you to make a contribution.
 And if you don’t make that contribution, nobody else can make it.”
 Rabbi Harold Kushner

-- which endeavors will lead to personal and professional fulfillment
+~which endeavors will lead to personal and professional success

-If you long to make a meaningful difference in the lives of others, but aren’t sure how to hear God’s Voice or answer God’s Call, I hope you’ll connect with me soon.
-I’d be happy to show you how to share your gifts and message with clarity, confidence, passion, and joy.
+If you long to make a meaningful difference in the lives of others, but aren’t sure how, I urge you to connect with me soon.
+I’d love to help you share your gifts, skills, and talents with confidence, enthusiasm, and joy.